20k/20k.github.io/_posts/2024-05-05-forward-backward-differentiation.markdown

 ## 2. Mixed derivatives?

-Lets imagine we have a function f(x, y), and we want to differentiate this with dual numbers.
+Lets imagine you have a function f(x, y), and you want to differentiate this with dual numbers.
 The traditional way to do this is to say

 `f(x, y) dx`